wp-plugins/multi-rating/readme.txt

 * display_rating_result
 * display_rating_form

-The pro version contains 4 additional key API functions: display_user_rating_results, display_rating_result_reviews, display_rating_item_results and display_comment_rating_form

 = Multi Rating Pro =

 The following key features are available in the Pro version:

 * Multiple rating forms with different rating items
-* WordPress comments integration - show rating items in comments form and display results in comments
+* WordPress comments system integration
-* Logged in users can update and delete their existing ratings
+* Logged in users can update or delete their existing ratings
-* New shortcodes, API functions and widgets for displaying rating results in a review format, displaying individual rating item results, displaying rating results belonging to a specific user and displaying the WordPress comments form with rating items
+* New shortcodes, API functions and widgets (e.g. display user reviews and individual rating item results)
 * Rating forms can optionally include a name, e-mail and comment fields
 * Ability to use text descriptions for select and radio options instead of numbers
 * View rating results per post and rating form in WP-admin backend
-* Post, category and specific page URL filters to include (whitelist) or exclude (blacklist) displaying the rating form and rating result set positions
+* Post, category and specific page filters to include (whitelist) or exclude (blacklist) automatic placement of the rating form and rating results
-* Options to exclude the home page and archive pages (i.e. Category, Tag, Author or a Date based pages) from displaying the rating form and rating result set positions
+* Options to exclude the home page and archive pages (i.e. Category, Tag, Author or a Date based pages)
-* Thumbs up/thumbs down rating item type
+* Thumbs up/down rating item type
-* Includes the ability to display the individual rating item results with the selected option totals similar to a poll
+* Display rating item results breakdown in a poll format

 Other features available in the Pro version include:

 * Allow/disallow anonymous user ratings option
-* Apply category filters to the Top Rating Results and User Ratings widgets
-* Change the defaults settings for each post in the Edit Post page including the default rating form, allow anonymous ratings option and display settings for the rating form and rating results positions
 * Option to display the rating result back to the user when they submit a rating form
-* Modify the duration in days for the IP address date validation check for users submitting the rating form
 * More filters on WP-admin rating results tables

 To learn more go to http://danielpowney.com/downloads/multi-rating-pro/